Gustavian Swedish Colors That Might Surprise You

 Lars Sjoberg

-I adore these colors, the beautiful wallpaper and the aged, scrubbed painted surfaces.
+I adore these colors, the beautiful wallpaper and the antique, scrubbed painted surfaces.

 varmlands-saby